Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: Introduction

-In section \ref{02}, we give an overview of the \(g\) and \(a\) boundaries.
-Section \ref{03} presents our new construction using notions from the construction of the attached point topology on the \(a\) boundary as well as a natural Hausdorff topology on the tangent bundle.
-In section \ref{gtr}, we consider the example in \cite{glw1} relative to our construction to determine if this modified \(g\) boundary suffers the topological separation problem of the original \(g\) and \(b\) boundaries.
-In section \ref{05} we summarize our results and anticipate future avenues of research.
+In section \ref{02}, we give an overview of the \(g\) boundary and the \(a\) boundary constructions.
+Section \ref{03} presents our new construction and its relationship to the \(a\) boundary.
+In section \ref{gtr}, we discuss the limitations of the current work, and what possible route might be taken in future works to address these limitations.
+In section \ref{05} we summarize our results and anticipate additional future avenues of research.